 - Boost SEO rankings for a specific site (often a competitor's)

-What are your tips to beginning website creators?
+What are your tips for new website creators?

+My advice to new website creators would simply be to never underestimate the importance of website security.
 All websites regardless of their size or type are targets.
 Hacking is not just about stealing data.
-Hackers want to create watering holes where they can hide malware to spread the malware to any visitors to that site.
+Hackers want to create watering holes where they can hide malware and spread it to any visitor of that site.
 They also want to enlist those compromised sites in Distributed Denial of Service (DDoS) attacks on other sites.
 Any site can serve that function.
 With the number of threats and hacks faced by the online community, implementing a strong support and maintenance process within your organization to protect your website is imperative.

-Website developers and designers are key components in creating a safer online community because they could implement these security processes at the very early stages of the website – when it is the “cleanest.”
-But many website creators are challenged with the lack of knowledge needed to keep up with the ever-evolving malware problem and the high operating cost of having an “in-house” cyber security staff.
+Website developers and designers are key components in creating a safer online community because they could implement these security processes at the early stages of the website – when it is the "cleanest".
+But many website creators are challenged with the lack of knowledge needed to keep up with the ever-evolving malware problem and high operating costs of having an "in-house" cyber security staff.
 If you have limited resources or budget, below is a list of tasks to help protect your site from potential risks and help to start your security process:

 - Update, update, and update again your third-party CMS plugins!